 Contemporary Theory Reading Group

-Contact: Rachel Carroll and Amy Gaeta
+Contact: Amy Gaeta

 Organized in the Department of English, the Contemporary Theory Reading Group invites graduate students and faculty to read and discuss recently published works of theoretical criticism.
 This group celebrates the plurality of theoretical approaches to literary study and emphasizes no single school of thought.
 Each semester the group focuses on a different emerging or traditional brand of theory and meets biweekly to discuss its agreed-upon publications.
 In its first semester, the Theories Reading Group has delved into Affect Theory, reading books by Sianne Ngai, Lauren Berlant, Kathleen Stewart, and Ann Cvetkovich.

 Contacts: Julia Garrett, Erica Kalnay, Meredith Nnoka, and Susan Maloney

 Contact: Keith Gabler